John Harrison: Early life

 John Harrison was born in Foulby in the West Riding of Yorkshire, the first of five children in his family.
 His stepfather worked as a carpenter at the nearby Nostell Priory estate.
 A house on the site of what may have been the family home bears a blue plaque.
 Around 1700, the Harrison family moved to the Lincolnshire village of Barrow upon Humber.
 Following his father's trade as a carpenter, Harrison built and repaired clocks in his spare time.
-Legend has it that at the age of six, while in bed with smallpox, he was given a watch to amuse himself and he spent hours listening to it and studying its moving parts.
+Legend has it that at the age of six, while in bed with smallpox, he was given a watch to amuse himself and he spent hours listening to it and studying its moving parts..
+This, however, is probably false: at the time, watches were expensive, and no clockmaker is known to have lived or worked near north Lincolnshire.

 He also had a fascination with music, eventually becoming choirmaster for the Church of Holy Trinity, Barrow upon Humber.

 Harrison built his first longcase clock in 1713, at the age of 20.
 The mechanism was made entirely of wood.
 Three of Harrison's early wooden clocks have survived: